• Be an emerging musician or band (see guidelines)

 Billy spent his formative years in Brisbane and made an enormous contribution to the Australian and global music industry over five decades of performing, writing and producing.

-Applications for the 2021 Billy Thorpe Scholarship are closed.
+Applications for the 2021 Billy Thorpe Scholarship are closed and the winner will be announced at the 2021 Queensland Music Awards.

 Read the 2021 guidelines HERE.